itamarsb/api-engineering-lab/labs/01-weather-api/README.md

 > `-ExecutionPolicy Bypass`
 >
 > → bypasses script execution restrictions for this window only.
+>
+> This change is temporary and is automatically reverted when the PowerShell window is closed.

 Activate the virtual environment, if it is not already activated: